 - In a medium-sized bowl, combine the flour, baking powder, baking soda, and salt.
 Add to the butter mixture and beat until well mixed.
 Cover and chill for 1 hour.

-- Preheat the oven to 325 degrees F. Roll the dough into 1/2-inch balls.
+- Preheat the oven to 325°F. Roll the dough into 1/2-inch balls.
 Press flat with a rolling pin or hand.
-Place on a cooking sheet covered with parchment paper or silicone baking sheet.
+Place on a cooking sheet covered with parchment paper or a silicone baking mat.

 - Bake for 8-10 minutes or until lightly browned.
 Cool on a wire rack.